tarunprabhu/kitsune/kitsune/docs/GettingStarted.md

 #### Recommended LLVM CMake Options ####

-Some cmake options from LLVM are recommended, but certainly not required.
+Some cmake options from LLVM are recommended, but not required.
 These are listed below.

 - **LLVM_CCACHE_BUILD** (`OFF`): `BOOL`